- Certified Organic.

-- Ancient first aid oil of purification and healing
+- Ancient first aid oil of purification and healing.

-- Excellent for beauty and skin care
+- Excellent for beauty and skin care.

-- Powerful restorative oil after long illness
+- Powerful restorative oil after long illness.

-- Research shows boosts memory recall
+- Research shows boosts memory recall.

 Chemical Family: Ketone

-A powerful and pungent aroma that’s woody and herbal Rosemary oil is penetrating to the senses though much less sharp than the cineole variety.
+A powerful and pungent aroma that’s woody and herbal, Rosemary oil is penetrating to the senses though much less sharp than the cineole variety.

 Rosemary oil, ct. verbenon from Corsica is steam distilled from the evergreen shrubs native to this region of Europe.
-The Corsican Rosemary has a classically clean, fresh verbenone aroma with excellent tenacious dry out notes.
+The Corsican Rosemary has a classically clean, fresh verbenon aroma with excellent, tenacious dry out notes.

 This aromatic plant has lovely blue flowers and may grow as tall as six feet in height.

-Its clean, fresh and penetrating aroma is noticeably different from the cineole variety of Rosemary which has a higher cineol content and only small trace amounts of verbenon.
+Its clean, fresh and penetrating aroma is noticeably different from the cineole variety of Rosemary, which has a higher cineol content and only small trace amounts of verbenon.

-With its long history of use Rosemary oil is one of the most highly valued of all the oils and has been considered a Holy Oil since ancient time.
+With its long history of use, Rosemary oil is one of the most highly valued of all the essential oils.
+It has been considered a 'Holy Oil' since ancient time.
 Many folk songs attribute deep mystery to its healing properties.

-Remnants of Rosemary plant have been discovered in Egyptian tombs.
+Remnants of the Rosemary plant have been discovered in Egyptian tombs.
 Its incense was traditionally used by the Egyptians for purification and healing.

 Both Greeks and Romans are known to have made wreaths of Rosemary to pay homage and give thanks to the gods.